 In determining any early termination payments, the relevant Governing Body will have regard to the performance of the individual over a period of three years (where available) benchmarked against general market performance.
-Both financial and non-financial performance will be taken into account and any adjustments must be approved and documented by the relevant Governing Body.
+Both financial and non-financial performance will be considered.
+The information basis and rationale for the award must be documented by the relevant Governing Body at the time of approval.
 The Governing Body will ensure any payment does not have a material impact on capital or liquidity requirements.

-Payments related to early termination may also be subject to malus and clawback.
+Any such payments related to early termination, should they be made, would be subject to malus and clawback.